 Iodine supplementation helps allow the body to detoxify from the common toxins that it has been exposed to, and accumulated, throughout your life.

-The amount of halogens that we are exposed to on a continuous basis explains a lot about the exploding prevalence of hypothyroidism and low basal temperatures among the U.S. population.
+Chronic low exposures to a category of elements called halogens explains a lot about the exploding prevalence of hypothyroidism and low basal temperatures among the U.S. population.
 There are 3 main categories of halogens that impact human health the most (bromines, fluorines, and chlorines).

 A lot of the fruits and vegetables (both organic and conventional) that come from outside countries are fumigated with the pesticide/fungicide bromomethane before they hit store shelves.